 Enjoying the amazing views and the delicious waters of Montezuma?
 Then try the local restaurants… you will feel in heaven!
 Here you have some dining options to visit and enjoy.
 You can try the Clandestina Restaurant, the Vaca Loca one of the place’s most popular dining venues.

 For healthy food you may visit Café Orgánico or El Sano Banano, the last one featuring a great vegetarian and delicious menu.

 Soda Montesol will offer you the best “casado” of the region at a convenient price, the ideal place to go after swimming in the clear waters or exploring the rainforests and the area.
-Soda La Naranja will serve you traditional Costa Rican food at a very affordable price, alongside with seafood options and vegetarian dishes too.
+Soda La Naranja will serve you traditional Costa Rican food at a very affordable price according to the Costa Rica currency, alongside with seafood options and vegetarian dishes too.

 All kind of visitors would like and enjoy Montezuma’s magic vibe!

 This outstanding beach is set high above the charming Manuel Antonio National Park.
 The area boasts world-class views and beaches.